 In the South, people start planning what they and their children are going to wear to church on Easter months ahead.
 Menus start coming together, then menu items begin to be assigned to the various family members.
 My assignment for this year is dessert.

 I really can’t think of any more appropriate dessert than carrot cake for Easter.
-To me, carrot cake marks the change of seasons.
+To me, this traditional cake marks the change of seasons.
 I suppose that has to do with my dad not planting anything until after Good Friday.
 Once my garden is planted, I KNOW spring is here.

-There are many variations of carrot cake, but I never veer too far from the Classic Carrot Cake recipe that has been passed down to me.
+There are many variations of carrot cake, but I never veer too far from the classic recipe that my granny and mother passed down to me.
 Why mess with perfection?
-This cake is light, beautiful, and topped with the perfect, not too sweet, cream cheese icing.
+This cake is light, beautiful, and topped with the perfect, not-too-sweet cream cheese icing.